jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 You’re either getting better or you’re getting worse.
 The competition doesn’t rest and time waits for no man.

 Competitive people never dwell on the past.
 Competitors don't care about past laurels because for them, it was never about the winning.
-It was about ***competing\!***
+It was about ***competing!***

 Non-competitive people always reference their past success because they care only about winning.